• Skip to primary navigation

 Print Pin

-A recipe for a French Toast Bagel!
-Bagel halves are soaked briefly on each side in a cinnamon vanilla custard, then fried in a skillet until golden brown.
+A recipe for French Toast Bagels!
+Bagel halves are briefly soaked in a cinnamon vanilla egg mixture, then pan-fried until golden.

 Course Breakfast